 Schedule catch-ups, Q& A’s, virtual coffees, team sessions with peers, line and board members at regular intervals.

 A successful onboarding should be clear to those on the journey and to those delivering it.

 We know that bad onboarding leads to a higher churn rate of new employees and a disengaged workforce.
 Make sure your new hire feels welcome, understands what is expected of them and is embedded into the team and culture.

-If you’re looking to make an executive hire or need help restructuring your team to overcome new challenges, get in touch today.
+If you’re looking to make an executive hire, start your own digital executive search, or need help restructuring your team to overcome new challenges, get in touch today.